newdexterity/Sensorized-Objects/README.md

 For Polhemus markers only the first 2 steps of the video need to be followed.
 The last step is only relevant if you require optical markers.

-#### AR Markers
+#### ArUco Marker Mounts

 [![ARMarkers](https://user-images.githubusercontent.com/54158341/74598448-b0f08e80-50d6-11ea-8326-aa87f0e9417f.JPG)](https://www.youtube.com/watch?v=l4PmQHS5-48 "ARMarkers")

 ### Soft Objects
-The demolding proccess of cubes and radially split cylinders are the same.
-Similarly, can be said for the spheres and axially split cylinders.
+The demolding proccess of cubes and radially split cylinders are the same, as well as for the spheres and axially split cylinders.

 [![CylinderDemold](https://user-images.githubusercontent.com/54158341/74598400-c1543980-50d5-11ea-9090-9836fae38bf8.JPG)](https://www.youtube.com/watch?v=J1zPYWYStN0&feature=youtu.be "CylinderDemold")

 [![ShpereDemold](https://user-images.githubusercontent.com/54158341/74598378-63bfed00-50d5-11ea-9eae-525b6c3dfa07.JPG)](https://www.youtube.com/watch?v=wvo3y9mB7Rw&feature=youtu.be "ShpereDemold")

-# How to Place Polhemus Sensors in Objects
+# How to Place Polhemus Sensors and Retro-Reflective Markers in Objects
+## Retro-Reflective Markers
+For  retro-reflective markers only the first 9 seconds of the below video need to be watched.
+1. Assemble object.
+2. Insert retro-reflective markers into marker cavities.
+## Polhemus Micro Sensors
 1. Insert micro sensor through the hole of the Polhemus urethane marker.
 2. Insert the micro sensor into the 2mm hole at the base of the screw.
     **Note:** If the sensor can't fit into hole a 2mm drill bit will need to be used to correct the dimensions of the hole.
 3. Place blu tack around the cable at the base of the screw.
 This will prevent the sensor from falling out, but will still allow it to be pulled out if a sigincant tug force on the cable is experienced.
-4. once, the screw and the sensor are in place, the Polhemus urethane marker can then be inserted into the corresponding object half.
+4. Once the screw and the sensor are in place, the Polhemus urethane marker can then be inserted into the corresponding object half.

 [![Polhemus](https://user-images.githubusercontent.com/54158341/74620839-6555e780-519f-11ea-8c88-1d8fd543367e.PNG)](https://www.youtube.com/watch?v=4mxdQY6hf8g&feature=youtu.be "Polhemus")